TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   three of these procedures shortly.
 For the F-test, the null hypothesis is that the overall slope of the line is not zero.
 In the case of a single 'independent' variable `x` we are looking at now, this is equivalent to the t-test on `b1` being equal to zero.
-We can get confidence intervals for the coefficients using the `confint()` function.
+We can get parametric confidence intervals for the coefficients using the `confint()` function.

-Assumptions behind p-values, confidence intervals and 'prediction intervals': random sampling; linear relationship; errors homoskedastic; errors normally distributed, or enough data for CLT (30 per coefficient; maybe less for closer to normal residuals);  `x` values known exactly (often not true when measured);

 ```
 smry1 <- summary(fit1))           ## this is the main output you are interested in